ibbrett/Vite-SSR-React/README.md

 #### index.html

-Vanilla Vite React application sends an content-less html file (nothing in root) and a main.jsx script
+Vanilla Vite React application sends a content-less file (nothing in root) and a main.jsx script

 - we first get empty white page
 - then main.jsx starts hydration, injecting App into #root